egeloen/ivory-http-adapter/doc/configuration.md

 ## Encoding type

 The encoding type defines the encoding of the request (url encoded, form data or none).
-The content type is automatically populated according to the data/files you provide but if you encode yourself the data as string, you need to set it explicitely or pass the `content-type` header yourself.
+The content type is automatically populated according to the datas/files you provide but if you encode yourself the datas as string, you need to set it explicitely or pass the `content-type` header yourself.
 Then, if you want to get/set it, you can use:

 ``` php